 Because asthma symptoms vary, it is not unusual for a patient with chronic asthma to have normal spirometry.
 In such cases, peak expiratory flow (PEF) rate monitoring may be used to demonstrate reversible airway obstruction.
 A peak flow meter is a portable device that can be carried by the patient.
 It consists of a small tube with a gauge that measures the maximum force with which one can blow air through the tube.

 The patient performs the peak flow meter test twice a day for about 2 weeks and records the results for review in a follow up appointment.
 The first test should be performed after waking in the morning, before taking bronchodilator medications.
 The patient should perform the peak expiratory flow maneuver 3 times and record the highest measurement.
 The second test should be done in the afternoon or early evening after taking a bronchodilator.
 Peak flows vary during the day and the early morning peak is lower than the evening peak.
-A variability greater than 20% indicates a reversible airway obstruction.
+A variability greater than 20 percent indicates a reversible airway obstruction.

 Occasionally, a patient with a suspected asthma-related airway obstruction does not demonstrate obstruction in spirometry or peak flow monitoring.
 In this circumstance, the diagnosis of airway obstruction may be provided by bronchial provocation.